Best late-night desserts places in Singapore

 1. Butterspace Bakery

-Butterspace Bakery is one of the few cafes that serve desserts till 2am daily.
+Butterspace Bakery is one of the few cafes that serve late-night desserts till 2am daily.
 Get their Cookie Sandwich ($8.50) for that IG-worthy shot; it comes with your choice of ice cream, topping, sauce, and cookie.
 You can also take things up a notch by getting the Birthday Cake Cookie ($3.80), which features a marshmallow centre that gives you the aesthetic pull shot when you break the cookie apart.

 Check out our Butterspace Bakery review!